 3. Find WiFi Password Of Connected Networks From Network Manager (GUI)

-If you are not comfortable with command line way, here is how to do it graphically.
+If you are not comfortable with command line way, here is how to do it graphically in Ubuntu GNOME.

 Click on the WiFi icon on the top panel.
 A drop-down menu will appear.
 Click on the connected WiFi SSID and again click "WiFi Settings".